Identify & Prevent Hereditary Disease

 Hereditary diseases are genetic disorders passed from parents to their children.
 There are several types of genetic disorders, differing in their modes of inheritance.
 Based on individual needs, a genetic counselor will recommend one of the following three methods for identifying hereditary diseases.
 If a genetic mutation is found, Pre-Implantation Genetic Diagnosis (PGD) during an IVF cycle is utilized in order to avoid passing on the hereditary disease.

 Screening for Hereditary Diseases at Fakih IVF Fertility Center

-Fakih IVF Fertility Center is the only IVF center in the Middle East with a Genetics Laboratory capable of performing all of the following genetic tests.
+Fakih IVF Fertility Center has a full-service in-house Genetics Laboratory capable of performing all of the following genetic tests.
 Based on your family history and any previous test results, our genetic counselors will recommend one of the following genetic screening tests: